Waxworks (film): Style

+Westerdale wrote that despite the bleak synopsis, the film had substantial comedic material such as the Baghdad themed film which was the longest in running time compared to the more grim Ivan the Terrible and Jack the Ripper sequences.
+Westerdale concluded that the film predominantly attempts to provoke laughter over fear.
+Contemporary reviews noted the humorous elements in the film as well, with one critic noting its different stories gave the film a Bric-à-brac feeling.

+Release

+Waxworks was shown in Austria on October 6, 1924.
+It premiered in Berlin on November 13, 1924 at the U.T.
+Kurfurstendamm.
+At the screening, the film was structured differently, starting with the Ivan the Terrible sequence, followed by the Jack the Ripper sequence which was an interlude before the Harun al Rashid sequence.

+The version seen in issues circulated today follows Galeen's original script which Leni had organized the film by a month after the German premiere.

+Preservation and home video status

+The film survives only in 35mm export prints.

 Kino International released Waxworks on DVD in 2002.
-This edition has been mastered from a restoration print produced by the Cineteca del Comune di Bologna, with restoration lab work by L’Immagine Retrovata.
+This edition has been mastered from a restoration print produced by the Cineteca di Bologna, with restoration lab work by L’Immagine Retrovata.
 English language intertitles from a 1924 British print have been inserted for this edition.
 (These give the name of the baker's wife as Zarah.
 The other characters played by Belajeff are not named.)
-The film is accompanied by a piano score composed and performed by Jon C. Mirsalis.
-Running time 83 minutes.
+The film runs 83 minutes and is accompanied by a piano score composed and performed by Jon C. Mirsalis.

+A 2019 restoration undertaken by the Deutsche Kinemathek, Fondazione Cineteca di Bologna and L’Immagine Ritrovata was released on Blu-ray in November 2020.

 Live score

 In 2013, vocalist Mike Patton and three percussionists: Matthias Bossi, Scott Amendola, and William Winant, performed a live score for the silent film, the performance of which was filmed.